Find queries where two of my pages compete in the SERP

 Frequently asked questions

-How do I run the "Find queries where two of my pages compete in the SERP" prompt?+
+What does the "Find queries where two of my pages compete in the SERP" recipe return?+

 Does this recipe change my Google data?+